California Cannabis / Marijuana License Bonds

 The surety bonds ensure compliance with all provisions of the California Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).
 Bonds may also guarantee adherence to licensure and permit requirements and timely payment of applicable taxes as required by state law.
 In some cases, the surety bond may guarantee ethical business practices, along with payments related to the cost incurred for the destruction of cannabis goods and materials in the event of a violation of the Act or other pertinent regulations.

-Getting Your California Business License or Registration
+Cannabis License Bonds And Getting Your California Business License/Registration

 For retailers, distributors, testing laboratories, micro-businesses, and temporary cannabis events applicants, you should expect to provide the following information to The Bureau of Cannabis Control: